goswami-13/goswami-13.github.io/_pages/publications.md

 * **Goswami, S.**, & Hemmati A. (2025).
 Destabilization of leading-edge shear-layer behind wall-mounted long prisms.
 Journal of Fluid Mechanics.
 (Under Review, December 2024)

 ### Accepted & Published Manuscripts:
+* Shojaee A. S., **Goswami, S.**, Lange C., and Hemmati A. (2025).
+A Neural Network approach to improve Reynolds Averaged Navier-Stokes modeling of bluff body wakes.
+AIP Advances (Accepted, January 2025)

 * **Goswami, S.**, & Hemmati, A. (2024).
 Influence of depth-ratio on turbulence transition in the wake of wall-mounted prisms.
 Journal of Fluid Mechanics (Accepted, November 2024)

 * **Goswami, S.**, & Hemmati A. (2024).
 Impact of depth-ratio on shear-layer dynamics and wake interactions around wall-mounted prisms.
 Physics of Fluids, 36(11). ([Link](https://doi.org/10.1063/5.0234476))